 You can receive hypnotherapy online via Google Meet or face to face at our Leeds Hypnotherapy Centre.

 Medical Hypnosis for PTSD

 This treatment is not used to erase memories, nor would it be ethical to try to do so.
-However, regardless of how complex or deeply ingrained the trauma is, or how long ago it occurred, a relatively primary therapy method called a Rewind might process the trauma such that it leaves the limbic system and is stored away.
+However, regardless of how complex or deeply ingrained the trauma is (CPTSD for example), or how long ago it occurred, a relatively primary therapy method called a Rewind might process the trauma such that it leaves the limbic system and is stored away.

 Processing the trauma has the added benefit of clearing the log jam, allowing ordinary, day-to-day experiences to be processed in a typical way while sleeping.

 As mentioned, it does not entirely erase the memory of it; instead, it just stores it away.
 A person may still access the memories, but only if and when they choose to.
 To put it another way, individuals will have command over it, and it no longer intrudes into the thoughts or influences behaviour.
 In many cases, anxiety, sadness, or rage symptoms begin to disappear as well.
 Yet, the outcomes will differ from person to person.